abbathaw/dynamoDb-partiQL-javascript/readme.md

 1. Download or clone this git repository.
 1. If your environment doesn't already have your AWS profile, then setup the AWS credentials by creating a `.env` file with the same keys in the `sample.env`.
 1. This code uses the `us-east-1` region.
 If you want to use a different region, change the value in `aws-config.js`.
-Though, keep in mind that PartiQL support for DynamoDb is only supported in these regions at the time of writing this: US West (N. California), US West (Oregon), US East (N. Virginia), Europe (Ireland), Asia Pacific (Tokyo), and Asia Pacific (Seoul).
+PartiQL support for DynamoDb is supported in at least [23 regions](https://aws.amazon.com/about-aws/whats-new/2020/12/partiql-for-dynamodb-now-is-supported-in-23-aws-regions/).
 1. Run `npm run get-started`.
 This will create a new DynamoDb table called `Movies` and upload some sample data.

 ### Running code samples to query uploaded data